reiner/massively/content/ideas/_index.md

 type = "page"
 +++

-You can find an overview over existing proposals for hackday-projects on: [www.hack.twist2018.ch](https://www.hack.twist2018.ch).
+We will provide an overview over existing proposals for hackday-projects.
 However, as participants are free to pursue their own interests and propose projects themselfes, we provide a list of further datasources that could be interesting:

 **this page will be updated shortly**

-### Additional interesting Datasources
+### Datasources

 #### Mobility
 - Detailed passenger-counts of selected tram stations, City of Zurich